pieroproietti/penguins-eggs/sourceforge/files/ISOS/devuan/chimaera/README.md

 # Penguin's eggs remastered ISOs

-All ISOs are based on Devuan beowulf 3.1
+All ISOs are based on Devuan chimaera

 # user/password
 * ```live/evolution```